husni1992/grid-god-angular/README.md

 The core functionality and the behaviors are well tested.

+Run `npm run test` for running the tests.

 # Answers to the questions

 ## Question 1: Why is JWT is (or isn't) safe to use this?